BlueQuartzSoftware/simplnx/wrapping/python/docs/source/DataObjects.rst

 2) All :ref:`DataArray` objects that are inserted into the AttributeMatrix **must** have the same number of tuples.

 The predominant use of an AttributeMatrix is to group together :ref:`DataArray` objects that represent DataArrays that all appear on a specific **Geometry**.
-For example if you have an **Image Geometry** that is 10 voxels wide (X) by 20 voxels tall (Y) by 30 voxels deep (Z), the AttributeMatrix that holds the various DataArrays will have the same dimensions, (but expressed in reverse order).
+For example if you have an **Image Geometry** that is 189 voxels wide (X) by 201 voxels tall (Y) by 117 voxels deep (Z), the AttributeMatrix that holds the various DataArrays will have the same dimensions, (but expressed in reverse order, slowest dimension to fastest changing dimension).
 This ensures that the arrays that represent that data are all fully allocated and accessible.
 This concept can be summarized in the figure below.

 .. image:: Images/AttributeMatrix_CellData_Figure.png